wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Dorothy:** Oh shush Ken, we got vouchers out of the newspaper. _to Bearass_ we're retired you see.
 Ken used to be an engineer, but he had to stop, what with his hearing and everything, and I'm a...

-**Ken:** I invented the Flipomater... _Bearass looks non-plussed_ No?
+**Ken:** I invented the Flip-o-mator... _Bearass looks non-plussed_ No?
 Honestly, the young people these days, they know nothing.
 It's the machine that sticks the lids on jars of jam.
 Oh, no wonder the country's going to the dogs!

 **Dorothy:** Ken!